mvierendeel/bidbot/README.md

 Improvements / Features To Add

- Scalable for all devices (mobile/tablet/desktop)
+ Scalable for all devices (mobile/tablet/desktop), Optimize the interface with a responsive design for tablets (e.g., larger buttons, touch-friendly tagging)

  Font size selector for comfortable script reading, % , as well as size selector staying on top.